Projection Images#

 If detection is poor:

-• Increase spatial_hp_cp to 1-3
+• Increase spatial_hp_cp to 1-3 to sharpen cell boundaries

 • Adjust diameter to match cell sizes